ygjiyn/arglink_project/README.md

 or a class method (e.g., those decorated by `@classmethod`), setting the `skip_first` option to `True` to skip the first argument (e.g., `self`, `cls`).

+Set `auto_skip` to `True` to skip unanalyzable parameters such that
+- no default values or default values are `None`s, and no type annotation,
+- or type is not in (int, float, bool, str) instead of raising errors.

 Users could include following items in the `obj_dict` to make further control.